AWegnerGitHub/awegnergithub.github.io-content/2015_04_06_i'm-running-to-be-a-moderator-of-stack-overflow.md

 *Updated April 21, 2015*

 The election is over.
 Three great candidates were elected.
-One thing I am like about Stack Exchange's elections is their [usage of OpenSTV and the Meek STV method][22].
+One thing I like about Stack Exchange's elections is their [usage of OpenSTV and the Meek STV method][22].
 The results of each round of the election cycle are available at [opavote.org][23].

 ## Final Thoughts

 Like most elections, there are known and unknown winners before the election even begins.
-The response that [Martijn Pieters][24] received from the time he nominated through the final moments of the election all but guarenteed a victory for him.
+The response that [Martijn Pieters][24] received from the time he nominated through the final moments of the election all but guaranteed a victory for him.
 It is a well deserved victory.
 I hope that he is able to keep up his frequent, high quality, answers in the [python][25] tag.
 If not, his drop in activity will be felt.
 The surprise, to me, was [Jeremy Banks][26].
 He ended in 9th place in the primaries.
 That doesn't mean he can't do the job.

 I've interacted with all three moderators on site and in chat prior to their victory.
 I've been very happy with those interactions.
 With their promotion, I look forward to working with them as a moderator on the Stack Exchange network in the future.